centaretraining/azuretraining/06-serverless.md

 # Azure Functions and CosmosDB with ARM templates

-In this exercise we will deploy a static single page application and backing web service to a completely serverless setup (no servers to manage or scale, charges will be entirely based on resource usage).
+In this exercise you will deploy a static single page application and backing web service using serverless technologies. (no servers to manage or scale, charges will be entirely based on resource usage).

-The application consists of an ASP.Net Core API project, and an Angular single page application.
-The API will be hosted in Azure Functions using a consumption based pricing model, the static SPA website will be served directly from an Azure storage BLOB, and the data will be stored in a Cosmos DB database.
+The application consists of an ASP.Net Core API project and an Angular single page application.
+The API will be hosted in Azure Functions using a consumption based pricing model and the static SPA website will be served directly from Azure storage and the data will be stored in a Cosmos DB database.

 All resources will be created with ARM templates.